• Skip to main content

 Recommended hotels in Quartier des Spectacles

-• Le Relais Lyonnais: Located near the library in the Latin Quarter, this three-star hotel aims to please, with friendly staff that brings fresh breakfast in the morning and help with directions.
-It’s a charming little boutique with its own onsite restaurant.
+• Le Relais Lyonnais sits near the BAnQ Grande Bibliothèque in the Latin Quarter.
+This 3-star hotel aims to please.
+Its friendly staff brings fresh breakfast in the morning and will help you find your way around.
+This charming little boutique hotel also has its own onsite restaurant.

-• DoubleTree by Hilton Montreal: As one of the only four-star hotels in the quarter, this location delivers world-class service and some of the best views of the city.
-The rooms also feature sleek, modern décor, adding more class to the hotel and securing it as one the best places to stay in Montreal.
+• DoubleTree by Hilton Montreal delivers world-class service and some of the best views of the city.
+It’s one of the only four-star hotels in the quarter.
+The rooms feature sleek, modern décor, adding even more class to the hotel.
+In its price range, it’s one the best hotels in Montreal.

 • Best Western Plus Hotel Montreal: For budget-conscious travellers, this hotel has great rates and comfortable beds.
 It’s not the fanciest location, but you’re located in the heart of Quartier des Spectacles and within walking distance of most of the sites.